Democrats seek rule change to formally allow hijabs, yarmulkes on House floor

 At times, religious and political imperatives have come into conflict for lawmakers.

-Father Robert Drinan, a Democrat who represented a district in Massachusetts from 1971 to 1981, gave up his seat after Pope John Paul II decreed that priests could not hold elective office.
-Drinan, who didn't wear a hat on the House floor, was never without his Roman collar.
+The Rev. Robert Drinan, a Democrat who represented a House district in Massachusetts from 1971 to 1981, gave up his seat after Pope John Paul II decreed that priests could not hold elective office.
+Drinan didn't wear a hat on the House floor but he was never without his Roman collar.

-Pelosi later noted that the pope's order resulted in the election of then-Rep. Barney Frank — who is gay and Jewish — to succeed Drinan.
+Pelosi later noted that the pope's order resulted in the district electing Barney Frank — who is gay and Jewish — to succeed Drinan.

 None of the current Jewish members of the House wear yarmulkes on the House floor or during their daily work activities.

 But some staff aides do wear religious headwear there, and Pope Francis wore his skullcap when he addressed a joint session of Congress in 2015.
 Shortly after the Sept.
-11, 2001, terrorist attacks on the United States, Rep. Carolyn Maloney, D-N.Y., wore a full burqa — which covered her head, face and body — during a House floor speech.
+11, 2001, terrorist attacks, Rep. Carolyn Maloney, D-N.Y., wore a full burqa — which covered her head, face and body — during a House floor speech.

-But by enshrining the exemption in the House rules, Democrats may make it harder politically for future Congresses to eliminate it, should it be desired.
+But by enshrining the exemption in the House rules, Democrats may make it harder politically for future Congresses to eliminate it.

-A spokesman for House Majority Leader Kevin McCarthy, who was elected to lead the GOP in the next Congress, did not immediately reply to NBC's request for comment on the proposal.
+A spokesman for House Majority Leader Kevin McCarthy of California, who was elected to lead the GOP in the next Congress, did not immediately reply to NBC's request for comment on the proposal.